genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

   ...
 }
 ```
 :::note
 This page assumes you're using the routing systems that are part of `foundation-ui`, and will cover set-up as part of that routing system.
 :::

+2. Whenever you change the dependencies of your project, always run the `$ npm run bootstrap` or `$ npm run bootstrap:ignore-scripts` command again.
+You can see more information on the [package.json basics](../../basics/package-json-basics/) page.

 Once installed, you can either use `Login` as is or re-configure it.
 As with all our micro front-ends, you also have the option of lazy loading it.